zara-n/emaily/readme.md

 # Email Survey App

+A work in progress for new features and a fancier UI, however the "MVP" so to speak is completed.

+The main purpose of this project was to learn Node.js in depth and utilise it's functionalities.

+This read me is essentially a diary of libraries, APIs, code and helpers I have used, explaining why I have used them and how I have incorporated them into my applications.

 `npm run dev`

 Will not be able to run on your local machine if you don't have the appropriate API keys (that have not been commited)